 If you’re visiting the northern part of Fuerteventura, you’ll have the opportunity to see the most beautiful beaches in El Cotillo.
 This charming fishing village has miles of coastline and lovely beaches for all kinds of travelers.
+There are many things to do in El Cotillo, but visiting its beaches is a must-do.
 Whether you want to immerse yourself in nature, practice some watersports, or stay close to town, there is an El Cotillo beach for you.

 While there are many popular places to see in Fuerteventura, you can’t miss the fine white sand and crystal clear waters at El Cotillo.
 There are several great beaches to choose from, so in this guide, I’m sharing the 10 best beaches in El Cotillo, as well as what to expect from each one.